The Patriot's Primer on American Liberty (Part 2)

 But a century later under Wilson, government began to nibble around the edges.
 Today, it gobbles wholesale.

-The net effect of this expansion was and remains an abject violation of our Constitution’s Article Ten (the Tenth Amendment), which affirms: “The powers not delegated to the United States by the Constitution, nor prohibited by it to the States, are reserved to the States respectively, or to the people.”
-The resulting corruption of constitutional Rule of Law has propagated a perilous assault on Liberty.
+The gross expansion of the federal government’s power to tax and spend, and the resulting centralization of government authority and control, has fueled the abject violation of our Constitution’s Article Ten (the Tenth Amendment), which affirms: “The powers not delegated to the United States by the Constitution, nor prohibited by it to the States, are reserved to the States respectively, or to the people.”
+The resulting corruption of constitutional Rule of Law and limitations on the federal government, has propagated a perilous assault on Liberty.

 The Rise of Statism and the Welfare State